Super Bowl Sunday: Food

 Large amounts of food and alcohol are consumed.
 It is the second-largest food consumption event in the United States, behind Thanksgiving dinner, and some police departments have noticed a dramatic increase in drunk driving.

 Food is usually served buffet style, rather than as a sit-down meal.
-Foods traditionally eaten include buffalo wings, chili, baby back ribs, dipping sauces, pizza, and potato chips.
-Many pizza delivery businesses see their order numbers double and 28 e6lb of chips, 1.25 billion chicken wings and 8 e6lb of guacamole are consumed.
+Foods traditionally eaten include buffalo wings, chili, ribs, dipping sauces, pizza, and potato chips.
+Many pizza delivery businesses see their order numbers double, and as of 2011 about 28 e6lb of chips, 1.25 billion chicken wings and 8 e6lb of guacamole are consumed.